sagiadinos/sagiadinos/README.md

 # Niko Sagiadinos

-Digital Signage is a market dominated by overpriced, vendor-locked black boxes.
+Digital signage is dominated by overpriced, vendor-locked black boxes.
 I build the open alternative.

 ## How it started